-Adopted on: October 2018
+Adopted On:

+Review Date:

-Next review: October 2021
+October 2021

+October 2024

-Review Frequency: 3 years
+Review Frequency:

+Every 3 Years

+Approved By:

+Headteacher

 An increasing number of children with disabilities and medical needs are being included in mainstream educational settings and early years and childcare settings in the private, voluntary and independent sector.
 A significant number of these require assistance with intimate care tasks, especially toileting.
 Other children may also experience difficulties with toileting for a variety of reasons.